 Extension roles [nb that MSR can support with some of these]:

 - Continued professional development [CPD] to school staff.
 Particularly CPD tools that include music.

 - Provide access to large-scale and/or high-quality music experiences for pupils, working with professional musicians and/or venues.
 This may include undertaking work to publicise the opportunities available to schools, parents/carers and students.

 Please find a link to an article – that children should start school at the age of two to stop disadvantaged children slipping behind their affluent peers by 19 months…

 Ofsted intend to get tough… via new rules which mean all pre-schools will have to be rated ‘good’ or outstanding.

-Music Story Rhymes is happy to support Ofted with this via The Development Sessions team.
+Music Story Rhymes is happy to support Ofted with this via their team.

 Music Story Rhymes ♩♪♬

 …Twinkle, Twinkle, little star – How I wonder what you are…